Six Seacoast Splash Pads

 Cost: Free

-Derry’s sizable splash pad is located at the Don Ball Park.
-It opens mid June through end of August.
-This site has multiple features including spray tunnels, bucket dumpers, and jets.
+This year, the splash pad at Don Ball Park in Derry is scheduled to open Saturday, June 15, 2024.
+This sizable splash pad has multiple features including spray tunnels, bucket dumpers, and jets.
 In addition to the splash pad, there is a playground, concession stand, restroom, and picnic area.
 Hours and more info can be found on Derry’s Parks website.

 Derry Splash Pad